International Programs in West Vancouver in September 2020

 At this time, all recreation and fitness facilities are closed until further notice.
 This includes Spring and Summer programs such as tennis, dance, sports, summer camps, pool, ice rink and use of fitness spaces and equipments.
 Click here for the latest updates of West Vancouver Community Centre.

-While grocery stores have continued to stay open as an essential service, it is only recently that retail stores and shopping malls are beginning to re-open as well.
+Grocery stores stayed open as an essential service.
+Retail stores and shopping malls have re-opened as well.
 It is recommended to wear face masks, use hand sanitizers, and expect line-ups at your favorite shops.
 Each retail store seem to be handling merchandise in different ways.
 Some stores are allowing customers to try on or touch items while others are not.
 Different measures are being taken to ensure that touched items are properly sanitized.

 The following is a list of websites providing up to date information on popular tourist activities in the Greater Vancouver area: